 The ERC offers the following languages at the novice, intermediate, and advanced level (unless otherwise specified):

 The CAS Center for Writing launched a pilot program offering small-group tutorials for ESL pronunciation.
 Students for whom English is not a first language, and who are currently taking any WR class or are CAS students, are eligible at this time.

 Students will be matched with a tutor who has received special training in working with ESL pronunciation needs into groups of 3-4.
-Tutorials will take place once a week (time to be determined according to scheduling constraints) for 50 minutes, for a total of six weeks in the semester.
+Tutorials will take place once a week (February 19, 26, March 5, 19, April 2, 9) for 50 minutes, for a total of six weeks in the semester.

-Tutorials generally take place in the Center for Student Services (100 Bay State Road).
+Tutorials will take place in room 103 of the Yawkey Center for Student Services (100 Bay State Road).

 If you are interested, please contact: